SankalpMehani/portfolio/projects/image-colorization-with-dcgan.md

 ## Results

-We evaluated the colorization performance of each architecture and included sample results in the report.
+Evaluated the colorization performance of each architecture and included sample results in the report.

 ## Project Management Tracker

-We used a project management tracker to keep track of our progress and tasks.
+Used a project management tracker to keep track of our progress and tasks.
 A snapshot of the tracker is available in the report.

 ## References

 Links to relevant articles, tutorials, and papers used for reference in the project.

-For more detailed information, refer to the full [project report](report/Deep_Learning_Final_Project_Report.pdf).
+For more detailed information, refer to the full [project report](https://github.com/SankalpMehani/portfolio/blob/main/projects/image-colorization-with-dcgan.md).

 Feel free to explore the code and experiment with different models for automatic image colorization!